stormchaserroleplaying/stormchaserRPG/Talents/Fighter/PsionicWarrior/index.md

 ---

 # Psionic Warrior
-*Awake to the psionic power within, a Psi Warrior is a fighter who augments their physical might with psi-infused weapon strikes, telekinetic lashes, and barriers of mental force.*
+Awake to the psionic power within, a Psi Warrior is a fighter who augments their physical might with psi-infused weapon strikes, telekinetic lashes, and barriers of mental force.

 ## Branch Features
-You gain the following features when taking your first Talent in this Branch.
+You gain the following features when taking your first Talent from this Branch.

 ### Bonus Proficiency
 You also gain proficiency in the [Arcana](https://stormchaserroleplaying.com/stormchaserRPG/Skills/Arcana) skill.
 If you are already proficient in it, you instead choose another skill.